demisto/demisto-sdk/demisto_sdk/tests/test_files/fake_integration/fake_README.md

-Use the Zoom integration manage your Zoom users and meetings This integration was integrated and tested with version xx of Zoom
+Use the Zoom integration manage your Zoom users and meetings This integration was integrated and tested with version xx of Zoom.

 ## Configure Zoom on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.